md-arif-islam/md-arif-islam/README.md

 ### < Software Developer />

 Hi, I’m Md.
-Arif Islam, a Software Developer with over 4 years of experience in web development, specializing in PHP, Laravel, WordPress themes and plugin development, and front-end technologies like Vue.js, Alpine.js, and Inertia.js.
-I’m also skilled in competitive programming with C/C++ and have a strong passion for Artificial Intelligence and Machine Learning.
+Arif Islam, A Software Developer with over 4 years of experience, I specialize in back-end solutions using PHP and Laravel, with expertise in WordPress for theme, plugin, and add-on development.
+My skills extend to front-end technologies with Vue.js and React.js.
+I also skilled in integrating AI features into Laravel and WordPress, optimizing website performance, maintaining servers, and building efficient APIs.

-Currently focused on full-stack web development, web scraping and automation with Python, problem solving, and exploring cloud technologies.

 I’m passionate about problem-solving and continuous learning, enjoying real-world challenges and staying updated with the latest tech.
 I enjoy and love collaborative environments, working closely with other developers to create meaningful, impactful solutions.